 Savory Swiss Chard and Cheese muffins

-3 cups Swiss chard green leafs, thinly sliced ( try and replace with spinach)
+3 cups Swiss chard green leafs, thinly sliced ( or replace with spinach)

 2 Tbsp olive oil